jimy74/tezosJfork/README.md

 - TezosJ uses BitcoinJ Java Library https://github.com/bitcoinj/bitcoinj.
 - Special thanks to Tezzigator (https://twitter.com/@tezzigator) for providing the code for Tezos Key Generation in Java.
 - Special thanks to Klassare who helped us to implement Batch Transactions.
-- Special thanks to Raphaël Cauderlier and @FFF who both helped to understand how to build entrypoint parameters messages.
+- Special thanks to Raphaï¿½l Cauderlier and @FFF who both helped to understand how to build entrypoint parameters messages.
 - Special thanks to Matej Sima for helping to solve many issues regarding FA1.2 contract calling.
 - Special thanks to my wife and son, for being so helpful and patience during my neverending working hours.